supimba/625-1_EdgeDetectionAndImageFilter/ImageEdgeDetection/readme.txt

 Redundant function grouping -> ApplyGreyScale
 Replace the preview image with a new loaded image by applying the existing filters Add comments

+/*
+** To be done in future improvements
+*/
+Optimize the ConvolutionFilter and create one method Imporove user experience with customized design